26 January 2019.

 In its current incarnation, Plant Fetish‘s bawdy humour seems to have little trouble seeing the wood within the trees, and the show generates a joyful energy.
 Yet it’s also a timely and empowering tale of the benefits of embracing foliage over FOMO, the beauty that can be found within imperfection and the transformative power of nature.

-Plant Fetish is a work in progress.
-The above are some first impressions and an appreciation of what was shared at PUSH Festival 2019, and not a review.
+This performance of Plant Fetish was shared as a work in progress at PUSH Festival 2019.
+The above are some first impressions and an appreciation of the show at that stage in its development, and not a review.

 Plant Fetish returns to HOME as a fully developed show from 27 November to 30 November 2019.